 # print('No Tags')

-Please let me know if you find out how to use the filter method for this approach.
-Here is the actual function given by boto3.
+If you find how to use the filter method for this approach please let me know.
+Here is the actual function give by boto3.

 Conclusion

-We have learned how to list buckets in the AWS account using CLI and Python.
-This series will teach us more about performing S3 operations using CLI and Python.
+We have learned how to list down buckets in the AWS account using CLI as well as Python.
+Next in this series, we will learn more about performing S3 operations using CLI and python.
 If you are interested, please subscribe to the newsletter.
 See you in the next blog.